poelstra/mhub/readme.md

 ## Introduction

-This project contains a simple message broker for connecting various parts of First Lego League tournament software, developed collaboratively at https://github.com/FirstLegoLeague/.
+This project contains a simple message broker for connecting various parts of First Lego League tournament software, developed collaboratively at [Github](https://github.com/FirstLegoLeague/).

 It replaces the RabbitMQ server that we were using initially, which was removed to reduce the number of dependencies on software packages (we're already using Node and WebSockets), and to allow specific features to be implemented such as adding history to queues.

-## Installation
+## Status

-Current package is still in active development, and pretty much hardcoded to a specific tournament (FLL Benelux Final, February 7th 2015, in the Netherlands).
+Current package is still in active development, and mainly focussed on a specific tournament (FLL Benelux Final, February 7th 2015, in the Netherlands).

 Therefore, installation is currently only suitable for developers.
 A more user-friendly way of starting it will be developed later.

+## Installation and running the server

-For now, to install and start the server:
+For now, to install and start the server using the default configuration:
 ```sh
 git clone https://github.com/poelstra/mserver
 cd mserver